 The result is an almost unbelievable concentration of sweet-sour flavor in a dense, intense, brown-black vinegar that hints of berries, grapes, vanilla.
 There is nothing like it in the world.
 Only a tiny amount is released each year, in elegant glass flasks.
 Let loose a few drops on ripe strawberries fresh from the market.
 An amazing treat that you'll always remember.

 Gold is the ultimate grade of Reggio Emilia's traditional balsamics.
-Incredibly smooth with the silky, slow texture of syrup.
+Aged for at least 25 years, it's incredibly smooth with the silky, slow texture of syrup.
 Sweet and incredibly complex, it's a vinegar to savor like the finest wine.
 Gift boxed.

-This amazing vinegar is a big jump up from the already outstanding red label.
-More intensely flavored to begin with, an additional 15 years in wood concentrates and deepens the flavor.
+This amazing vinegar is aged at least 18 years before it's ready to release.
+All that time in the wooden barrels concentrates and deepens the flavor.
 Every drop is a carnival of blackberry, vanilla and oak flavors.
 Gift boxed.